 In December of 2015, I had an adventure about as close to the movie, "National Treasure" as I'll probably get.
-In an earlier post, I described how I found a home called "Rome" where Hattie Powell lived as a teacher and war refugee, titled "Finding Rome."
+In an earlier post, I described how I found a home called "Rome" where Hattie Powell lived as a teacher and war refugee, titled "Searching for Rome."
 In December of 2015, I made a plan to return to the site to confirm the identity of the home based on its peculiar outward facing fireplaces noted in a history book at the Virginia Historical Society.
 I also thought hard about how I would reach out to the property owners.
 There was no address or mailbox for the home, so I couldn’t simply write to them as I did at Blenheim (see "Finding Blenheim").
 As the holidays approached, it occurred to me that I could hang a wreath on the gate with a letter attached.
 An average passerby may ignore a wreath, but the owner would investigate.

 When I arrived back at Rome, I hiked up to the house with 2 friends who joined the adventure.
 As we approached, we stared hard at the chimney to look for Rome's distinguishing characteristic.
 When we were close enough, we could see the two exterior facing fireplaces, and I knew I’d found Rome.
 The house was beautiful and looked like it hadn’t been altered much since Hattie saw it.
 I needed to stop a moment to take that in.
 Hattie would have arrived at this house as much of a stranger and as apprehensive as I was.
 We studied the landscape around us and suspected that the immediate acreage looked much like it did in 1862.
 It was easy to imagine her riding up in a carriage wondering what in the world this place would hold for her so far from home.
 Brunswick County is a long journey from Winchester, VA today and would have been quite a haul in the 19th century (and during a war).
 As we walked back to the car, one of my friends spotted the name “Tucker” on the yellow “no trespassing” signs.
 We stood in disbelief!
 Was it possible that the same family still owned the property 150 years later?
 My letter to the owners assumed that the property had changed hands – it never occurred to me that I would encounter a direct descendant of anyone in this tale.